 After 35 years living on my own, in Holland, sharing homes with others, in England, while adjusting to a different culture, where folks often don’t say what they think or feel, either skilled in creating storms in a tea-cup, or withdrawn and lethargic, was at times challenging.
 I doubt if I will ever step into a house-sharing adventure with strangers again.
 English people tend to not think things through properly, often immature, with, little awareness of applying self-reflection.

 I cherish solitude and my own space, my private room, plus quietude in the home and in nature.
 During my first years of moving around, I’ve seen different parts of Devon.
 I’m happy with the nearness of the sea and the Tamar Valley area with Tavistock, Bere Ferrers, with its beautiful river landscape.
 Calstock, in the S. W. of Devon has its own unique charm, with artistic and eccentric folks jumping around.

 I join suitable volunteering work in the community and participate in social events, I’m a craft-woman and artist, creative in many ways.
-I’m weary of gossip, racist talk coming to the rise before and after Brexit, with fear of foreigners.
-It’s shocking at times, how poorly informed some people are, while shouting and screaming their opinion, safe in the box of their opinions, with hear say and ignorance as company.
+I’m weary of gossip, racist talk coming to the rise more, since before and during the Brexit procedure, the fear of foreigners.
+It’s shocking at times, how poorly informed some people are, while shouting and screaming, safe in the box of their opinions, with hear say and ignorance as company.